-LRE must also be discussed by the IEP team in the context of an ESY program for a student who is eligible for ESY services; however, the IDEA does not require that a school establish summer programs for non-disabled students for the sole purpose of providing integrated activities for students with disabilities in ESY programs.
-Because the primary purpose of ESY services is to prevent severe regression and recoupment problems, a student's placement for ESY services may differ from the placement during the regular school year.
+LRE must also be discussed by the IEP team in the context of an ESY program for a student who is eligible for ESY services (see ESY section); however, IDEA does not require that a school establish summer programs for non-disabled students for the sole purpose of providing integrated activities for students with disabilities in ESY programs.
+As such, a student's placement for ESY services may differ from the placement during the regular school year.
 The LRE decision for ESY is made on a case-by-case basis.